killbill/api-pojos/doc/EXAMPLE.md

     <sourceDirectory>input/project/src/main/java</sourceDirectory>
   </sourceDirectories>
 ```
-Tells the tool to look for the Java source code of killbill-api in `input/project/src/main/java`.
+Tells the tool that the root directory of the Java Package Structure of `killbill-api` is `input/project/src/main/java`.
+In a Java Package Structure, each subdirectory corresponds to a Java package.

 ```xml
   <dependencyDirectories>
     <dependencyDirectory>input/lib</dependencyDirectory>
   </dependencyDirectories>
 ```
-Tells the tool where to look for the JAR dependencies of killbill-api in `input/lib`.
+Tells the tool that the JAR dependencies of `killbill-api` is in `input/lib`.

 ```xml